rami3l/pacaptr/README.md

 ## Installation

-[We needs your help](https://github.com/rami3l/pacaptr/issues/5) to achieve binary distribution of `pacaptr` on more platforms!
+[We need your help](https://github.com/rami3l/pacaptr/issues/5) to achieve binary distribution of `pacaptr` on more platforms!

 ### With `brew`